Chocorean/aoc22/README.md

 to lose confidence and I needed to move on.
 After verifying my implementation was wrong (I validated part 1 with his code), I went back to my implementation once again, reviwed my logic, and finally found what the [mistake](./c13/src/main.rs#L39).

+### Code for day 14 is currently running

+#### The denial

+I was looking at FTL's code, and realized how long mine will take to complete.
+I am currently thinking about trying something similar to increase the speed of my implementation.
+Overall I'm still okay with mine, for some reasons I struggled yesterday on it, but this morning I woke up fresh and I started over with a new approach, and eventually it was much easier like that.

+#### The realization

+Ok, let's take a break on this and move on day 15.
+I am opening an issue and I will take a look at this later.